h10y/book/book-source/README.md

 <https://bookdown.org/yihui/bookdown/cross-references.html>

-You can also reference sections using the same syntax `\@ref(label)` where label is the sligified title used as the anchor, where label is the section ID or use `[Section header text]`.
+You can also reference sections using the same syntax `\@ref(label)` where label is the slugified title used as the anchor, where label is the section ID or use `[Section header text]`.

 Need to test this in HTML & PDF.